Muhammad-Shayan-Haider/Calculator-StackViews-iOS13/README.md

-# Calculator Layout Boss Challenge
+# Calculator

-No knowledge is your own until you put it into practice.
-Using what you've learnt about auto layout, stack views and setting constraints, create the following UI.
+An iOS application demonstrating stack views in UIKit.

 ## Portrait